nancyvelasquez/dailymeproj/README.md

 # dailymeproj

 Le Daily Moi is a daily tracker where users can write down notes, activities, etc. Users will be able to notice short-term and long-term trends to maximize their productivity, health, and organization.
+See updates/progress at ledailymoi.com.

 ## Getting Started